Dedicated Navigator Program

 - Low Income Energy Assistance Program (LEAP)

 - Old Age Pension (OAP)

 - Guidance for Social Security Disability Income (SSDI)

-- Schedule: Monday, Wednesday and Friday, 9 AM to 11 AM; first and third Thursdays of each month, 9 AM to 11 AM
+- When: Monday, Wednesday and Friday, 9 AM to 11 AM; first and third Thursdays of each month, 9 AM to 11 AM

-Interested in joining the team?
-We are always on the lookout for new volunteers.
+Become a Dedicated Navigator!
 As a Dedicated Navigator, you will receive a formal training and then work alongside another volunteer (volunteers always work in pairs) to help individuals and families apply for benefits.
 Volunteers must be competent with computers and be able to commit to at least one two- or three-hour shift per month.
-Email Linda at Linda@HomelessGear.org or call her at (970) 316-4037 to find out more!

 - Phone: (970) 316-4037